Quick Links

 How is the Mathematics Curriculum implemented?

-In Years 7 and 8, classes are organised in thirds (3 or 4 form groups at a time) and in Year 9 half the year group are in Maths at a given time, so that students with similar abilities and target grades will be working together.
-During lesson time there will be opportunities for students to work independently, in pairs and small groups.
+In Years 7, 8 and 9, classes are organised in thirds (3 or 4 form groups at a time), so that students with similar abilities and target grades will be working together.
+During lesson time there will be opportunities for students to work independently and sometimes in pairs.
 Students are introduced to a wide range of activities to enable them to develop a good understanding of the subject and will consolidate the work from primary school.

 Through the Mathematics contact, students will be taught to:-